 (b) for a body corporate, a fine of $250 000.

-[105.
-Has not come into operation 2.]
+105. Offence to possess certain tobacco products

+The holder of a licence must not, without reasonable excuse, be in possession or control of any tobacco products that the licence holder knows or ought reasonably to know —

+(a) are prohibited goods as defined in the Customs Act 1901 of the Commonwealth; or

+(b) are excisable goods as defined in the Excise Act 1901 of the Commonwealth upon which excise duty has not been paid.

+Penalty: see section 115.

 106. Products resembling tobacco products, packages

 A person must not sell any food, toy or other product that is not a tobacco product but is —